status-im/nimbus-eth2/README.md

 brew install pcre
 ```

+Make sure you have [CMake](https://cmake.org/) installed, to be able to build libunwind (used for [lightweight stack traces](https://github.com/status-im/nim-libbacktrace)).

 ### Windows

 You can install the developer tools by following the instruction in our [Windows dev environment section](#windows-dev-environment).